History of religion in the Netherlands: Prehistory and Early Middle Ages

 Before the advent of Christianity, the Netherlands were populated by Celtic tribes in the South, which adhered to Celtic polytheism, and Germanic tribes in the North, which adhered to Germanic paganism.
 After the Roman Empire occupied the later southern Netherlands, Roman mythology became important there, as well as religions from the Middle East, including relics from Egyptian mythology, Judaism, Mithraism and later Christianity.

 The oldest data on the profession of religion by the inhabitants of the regions that are now the "Netherlands" were passed down by the Romans.
 Contrary to what ancient sources seem to suggest, the Rhine, which clearly formed the boundary of the Roman Empire, did not form the boundary between residential areas of Celts and Germans.
 Germans settled south of it (Germani Cisrhenani), and many place names and archaeological finds indicate the presence of Celts north of the Rhine.
-Between these "Celtic - Germanic peoples" and later the Roman conquerors (romanization) a cultural exchange took place.
+Between these "Celtic – Germanic peoples" and later the Roman conquerors (romanization) a cultural exchange took place.
 An adaptation of polytheistic religions and other myths occurred among the various tribes, absorbing influences from Germanic, Celtic and later Roman mythology.
-Gods such as Nehalennia, Hludana and Sandraudiga are of indigenous (Celtic) origin; the Germanic people had such gods as Wodan, Donar and Frigg/Freya from Scandinavia.
+Gods such as Nehalennia, Hludana and Sandraudiga are of Celtic or Celto-Germanic, origin; the Germanic people had such gods as Wodan, Donar and Frigg/Freya from Scandinavia.
 Jupiter, Minerva and Venus were introduced by the Romans.
 Tacitus described the creation myth of Mannus, a primitive man from which all Germanic tribes were said to have emerged.
 The Celts and Germans in the Low Countries were also most likely to have had tree shrines, following the example of the Old Norse Yggdrasil and the Saxon Irminsul and Donar's oak.
 Temples were probably built only during and after the romanization.
 Examples have been preserved in Empel and Elst.

 From the 4th to the 6th century AD, the Great Migration took place, in which the small Celtic-Germanic-Roman tribes in the Low Countries were gradually supplanted by three major Germanic tribes: the Franks, the Frisians and Saxons.
 Around 500 the Franks, initially residing between the Rhine and the Somme, adopted Christianity, forced by their king Chlodovech.
 A large part of the area south of the Meuse River was controlled from the early Middle Ages to 1559 by Archdeacon of Kempenland, which was part of the Diocese of Tongeren-Maastricht-Liège.
 The see of this diocese, successively the cities of Tongeren, Maastricht and Liège, made up the base by which this part of the Netherlands was probably Christianized.
 According to tradition, the first Bishop of Maastricht, Servatius, was buried in this city in 384 CE.
 Only Bishop Domitianus (c.
 535) is documented as having resided in Maastricht.